Special LAST-MINUTE deals with up to 40% OFF! Browse through the charter selection

 Near the city of Pula, an 85-meter long passenger ship Baron Gautsch is greeting divers ever since it took a wrong turn and ended up in the minefield in 1914.
 This passenger ship operated a regular line between Trieste and Kotor and it is known locally as the ‘Little Titanic of the Adriatic’.
 A few miles away lays Giuseppe Dezza, a 65-meter Italian military vessel, which got bombed by a British aeroplane in 1944.
 According to some reports, this ship was sunk by a British aerial torpedo, which penetrated the ammunition locker and caused a massive explosion.
 Today the wreck lies at a depth of 30 – 60 m.

 A Greek cargo ship called Peltastis was another victim of Adriatic storms.
 It sunk near Silo on the island of Krk.
 Its mast is only 8 meters beneath the water’s surface, which is accessible for diving beginners.
 A Scottish ship Lena, hit the island of Cres, probably because of the fog.
-This shipwreck is actually one of the first most divers explore in Croatia because it’s surroundings is impressive and it is easily accessible.
+This shipwreck is actually one of the first most divers explored in Croatia because its surroundings are impressive and it is easily accessible.

 Michelle_blog.jpg